jermspeaks/jermspeaks.github.io/_posts/blog/2016-12-28-react-jsx-lessons.md

 ```

 Some of you may notice the two self-closing tags are unnecessary.
+As you may or may not be aware, we are using [Bootstrap](http://getbootstrap.com/).
+Bootstrap contains "offset" classes that can be used to replace those first two column `<div>`.
-Bootstrap has classes that allow you to skip grid columns, but we don't need to address that as it may be a developer's plan to use it.
+I didn't address this because the developer may plan to use it.
 It's more simple for me to note that in my review notes to the developer than to tell them to make those changes.
-It's up to the developer to add a comment there.
+If that developer chooses to keep it, they can leave a comment as to why it is left that way.